darinz/DL-PT-Tensor/README.md

-# NLP: Deep Learning with PyTorch Tensor Tutorial
+# Deep Learning with PyTorch Tensor Tutorial

 In this tutorial, you will learn the following:
 - Utilizing PyTorch tensors to encode inputs, outputs, and parameters for deep learning models.